-Cambridge College's School of Education brings educators from around the country and abroad for an intensive summer of study, in the National Institute for Teaching Excellence (NITE).
-Students typically take one course each week.
-They also get academic support and participate in other academic activities.
-They return to their schools renewed and empowered to improve their classrooms, school systems, and their own lives.
+Cambridge College's School of Education brings educators from around the country and abroad for an intensive summer of study in the National Institute for Teaching Excellence (NITE).
+Students spend a "summer sabbatical" with the best teachers and experience Boston, Cambridge, and New England, while working towards a higher degree, professional advancement and potential for increased income.
+They return to their schools with a new network of professional colleagues and friends, renewed and empowered to improve their classrooms, school systems, and their own lives.